baghdasaryan/Bruinbase-Database/README.md

 be an integer, and the value (a string) should be enclosed in double quotes, such as:

-1,"value 1"
+1,"value 1"<br />
-2,"value 2"
+2,"value 2"<br />
-...
+...<br />
-See *movie.del* file for an example
+See *movie.del* file for a load file example.

-Examples of load command:
+Load command examples:
 ```
 LOAD movie FROM 'movie.del'
 LOAD indexedMovie FROM 'movie.del' WITH INDEX
 ```
-Once the load completes, you should be able to run SELECT queries, as described above.
+After the load completes, you should be able to run SELECT queries, as described above.

 Once you are done, you can issue the QUIT command to exit:
 ```